All Episodes

 That was a moment of great tragedy.

-So as the as the weapons become more sophisticated and more deadly, and the threat of terrorism becomes more deadly, and therefore the need to prevent terrorist infiltrators becomes greater.
+So as the weapons become more sophisticated and more deadly, then the threat of terrorism becomes more deadly.

-And this is something that uh I think applies to all countries today.
+And this is something that I think applies to all countries today.

-The a thousand-pound bomb on a missile that Iran currently has can reach your country in less than seven minutes.
+A thousand-pound bomb on a missile that Iran currently has could reach your country in less than seven minutes.

 Right.